Master of Divinity (School of Theology)

 Areas of Emphasis

-At Fuller, an emphasis consists of a minimum of five elective courses grouped around a particular area of interest.
+At Fuller, an emphasis consists of a minimum of five courses grouped around a particular area of interest.
 By choosing an emphasis, students will be guided to courses in the three schools taught by faculty doing research on topics relevant to the emphasis area.
-Please note that an area of emphases is a suggested guideline for selecting courses, not a curricular requirement, and is not officially recorded or identified on transcripts or diplomas.

-Areas of emphasis recommended for the Master of Divinity include:
+Areas of emphasis available for the Master of Divinity include:

 - Christian Ethics